innodocs/VM/README.md

 but `return` can jump across multiple blocks.

-Before diving into this we will start with an intermediate project and add a translator from _GAP_ to _C++_, which is rather easy to implement given the prerequisites added in previous chapters.
+Before diving into this we will start with an intermediate project and add a translator from _GAP_ to _C++_, which is rather easy to implement on top of the current code base.

 <br/>
 <h3>Bibliography</h3>